-When the school has concerns about a child, the Designated Safeguarding Lead or Deputy will decide, what steps should be taken in accordance with the LSP Thresholds Framework and initiate a response accordingly.
-This may include providing a singly agency early help response, undertaking an early help assessment or Graded Care Profile 2 or referral to Children's Social Care for a statutory social work assessment.
-The Headteacher will be kept appraised of cases as appropriate
+When the school has concerns about a child, the Designated Safeguarding Lead or Deputy will decide what steps should be taken in accordance with the Effective Support document and initiate a response accordingly.
+This may include providing a single agency early help response, undertaking effective support or Graded Care Profile 2 or referral to Children's Social Care for a statutory social work assessment.
+The Head Teacher / Principal will be kept appraised of cases as appropriate